hphelion/docs.hpcloud.com/README.md

 Please visit the [Wiki page](https://wiki.hpcloud.net/display/iaas/API+Strategy+-+Listing%2C+Standards+and+Verification) to see details.

+# Publishing

+Please visit [api-publish](https://git.hpcloud.net/API-Specs/api-publish) project that showcases the publishing workflow for the API Specifications.
+This is a work in progress and currently experimental in nature.

 # Markdown Editors

 The following free editors are recommended and use Live Preview: